kanibadavi/kevin-powell-css/cascade.md

 > and the order of importance is: wherever we have `!important`

->and the last but not the least order of both together is:
+>and the last but not the least order of all is:
 1. important user declaration
 2. important author declaration
+3. animations
+4. transitions
-3. author declaration
+5. author declaration
-4. user declaration
+6. user declaration
-5. user agent declaration
+7. user agent declaration
 <hr>
 <hr>